 Medicare will stop paying for your inpatient-related hospital costs (such as room and board) if you run out of days during your benefit period.
 To be eligible for a new benefit period, and additional days of inpatient coverage, you must remain out of the hospital or SNF for 60 days in a row.
 When you start a new benefit period, you will also have a new Part A deductible.

-Note: Medigap policies A through L pay for your hospital coinsurance and provide up to an additional 365 lifetime reserve days.
-Additionally, Plans B through J pay your full hospital deductible.
+Note: Medigap policies A through N pay for your hospital coinsurance and provide up to an additional 365 lifetime reserve days.
+Additionally, Plans B through N pay some or all of your hospital deductible.

 If you are enrolled in a Medicare Advantage Plan, contact your plan to learn about the costs and coverage rules for inpatient care.